MattiasJay/garden/_notes/animals/cats.md

 ---
-title: A note about katter
+title: A note about katter yo
 ---

-This is a second note with a poem with cats.
+This is a second note with a poem with cats yo.

 Here's a link to a note that explains why it's important to [[move your body every day]].